How to Become Self Empowered

 The last thing you want is to feel hollow, helpless, or increasingly bitter.
 While attaining empowerment can feel bold, or even scary, it’s really the only choice for a happy, healthy life and relationships.
 Believing that you are worthy of love and respect — and then behaving accordingly — helps you take care of yourself and teaches others how to treat you.

-Empowerment Always Evolving
+Self Empowerment Always Evolving

 Empowerment is not something that you achieve and then have forever.
 For most people, living in a position of empowerment requires balance and constant realignment.
 To stay empowered means staying connected to your feelings, and the evolving landscape of your life.
 In this way, we can say that authentic, healthy “empowerment” is more of a life-skill than a destination.

-Teena and I are talking about many of the “pieces” involved with cultivating personal empowerment, including:
+We are talking about many of the “pieces” involved with cultivating personal empowerment, including:

 - Mindful self-awareness